 The deadline is October 15th at 11:59PM.
 Be sure to meet the deadline as no late or incomplete applications will be accepted.
 Results of the selection process will be announced by November 15.

 IF YOU ARE INTERESTED IN APPLYING BUT ARE NOT YET ELIGIBLE.

 You are strongly encouraged to plan ahead!
 In preparing for the program be sure to take some political science courses, especially courses in American Government.

 You should also develop your writing skills, obtain experience in conducting research and acquire a basic knowledge of work skills.

-Assistant Professor Forrest Nabors
+Associate Professor Forrest Nabors

 Department of Political Science